-If there is a Restricted Fenced Area within the Event Area (e.g. marked by boards) or an area specifically designated as a Zone for Coaches, only the pentathletes, coaches, referees, ground judges, timekeepers, scorers and the UIPM TDs/NTOs may be present in this area.
+If there is a Restricted Fenced Area within the Event Area (e.g. marked by boards) or an area specifically designated as a Zone for Coaches, only the pentathletes, coaches, referees, ground judges, timekeepers, scorers and the UIPM TDs/NTOs all of them in their own official national uniform may be present in this area.
 All other persons must stay outside in the areas assigned to them by the Organising Committee.